CCBlueX/Documentation/md/scriptapi_v3/typescript_support.md

 - very slow (`tsc --watch` can almost respond in instant now compared to at least 2 seconds if we use a custom compiler script),
 - difficult to maintain.
 (600 lines of code and transformed more than we would like to)
 - source mapping unfriendly (so that you can no longer see the typescript in chromium's debugger, or you can see a mismatched one)

-Our current embedded script is less than 50 lines(with all the comments) and it only intecepts prefix with `jvm-types/`, which is extremely unlikely to be used by other npm package or other scripts, so in general it's what we can do best here.

 However, if you are experienced and you do know how to make things right with a cleaner solution, please feel free to contribute!